alex-bellon/wikipedia/README.md

 ### Data Structures

 [Rope](https://en.wikipedia.org/wiki/Rope_%28data_structure%29) - a data structure composed of smaller strings that is used to efficiently store and manipulate a very long string.
 For example, a text editing program may use a rope to represent the text being edited, so that operations such as insertion, deletion, and random access can be done efficiently.

+### Encoding

+[Punycode](https://en.wikipedia.org/wiki/Punycode) - a representation of Unicode with the limited ASCII character subset used for Internet host names.

 ### Graphics